 The inventory shall be frequently updated to include the relevant details of the assets purchased and list any equipment that has undergone any alterations following acquisition.
-The list is to be signed and certified correct by the Authorized Representative or Project Manager and made available to the Measures and Support Division upon request.
+The list is to be signed and certified correct by the Project Manager and made available to the Measures and Support Division upon request.